gditfc/wily-angular-commons/README.md

 ### PopoverComponent
 The popover component displays a popover with dynamic content around a given target.
 #### Usage
 The popover component is a wrapper around an `ng-content` block and has no content itself.
 The popover is positioned via its `toggle` method, which accepts an `Event` and positions itself off of the `EventTarget`.
-If the toggle method is called with an event and the popover is currently closed, the popover opens and aligns to the event target.
-If the toggle method is called and the popover is open or no event is passed in, the popover will close.
+If the toggle method is called with an event, and the popover is currently closed, the popover opens and aligns to the event target.
+If the toggle method is called, and the popover is open or no event is passed in, the popover will close.
 #### Selector: wily-popover
 #### Inputs
 - offset: the number of pixels to offset the popover from its target